Dehydrate celery and save it from the fridge monster that makes everything mold! Bonus uses - celery powder and celery salt from these easy steps!

 8. Store in an airtight container

-You can, of course, leave your dehydrated celery in an airtight container.
-But like other dehydrated products, celery absorbs moisture pretty quickly, so I would suggest a moisture absorber tossed in to help.
+You can, of course, leave your dehydrated celery in an airtight container such as glass mason jars.
+But like other dehydrated products, celery absorbs moisture pretty quickly, so I suggest a moisture absorber tossed in to help.
+Be sure to label your jar!

 TIP ►► You can add your dehydrated celery leaves to your DIY Green Powder to expand the flavor profile easily!